 Note that while the Honeywell in-lake waste deposit is not actually an external or upland source to the lake, it is considered so here.
 This reflects the fact that the deposit is waste material and not the result of natural deposition.

-Non-Honeywell sources and potential sources around the lake, discussed in Section 4.6 of this chapter, are located in the following five areas:
+Non-Honeywell sources and potential sources around the lake, discussed in Section G.6, are located in the following five areas:

 - Ley Creek area.

 - Onondaga Creek area.

 - Oil City area.

 - Metropolitan Syracuse Sewage Treatment Plant (Metro).

 - Bloody Brook area.